SohamPaikGH/durbhash-chat-server/README.md

-# Durbhasha
+# Durbhash

-Durbhasha (दूरभाष) — Sanskrit for "telephone," literally "speaking from a distance."
+Durbhash (दूरभाष) — Sanskrit for "telephone," literally "speaking from a distance."

 A TCP chat server and client written in C, built from raw POSIX sockets and threads.
 Durbhasha supports multiple concurrency models for handling client connections, implemented as a way to explore the tradeoffs between thread-per-connection, thread pooling, and I/O multiplexing.